DaxVobiscum/nodejs-angular2/README.md

-BenDev - NodeJS Development/POC Environment
+NodeJS-Angular2 - NodeJS Development/POC Environment

+NOTE: This project is WIP and currently not working outside of Cloud9.
+I'll try to get it fixed and working soon.

 This project is a web application written in Angular2+Typescript.
 It runs on a NodeJS Express web server, with Redis datastore.